matter-labs/eip1962/documentation/ABI.md

 ## Zero point (point of infinity) encoding convension

 Points of infinity are encoded as points with zero `X` and `Y` coordinates for both inputs and outputs.
-Precompile only works with curves in Weierstrass form with `b != 0` thus point `(0,0)` is not on curve.
+Precompile only works with curves in short Weierstrass form with `b != 0` thus point `(0,0)` is not on curve.

 ## Encoding of elements in extension fields